FEAR OF FAILURE

 Exercise No. 2.
 You are off to Grandma’s house for a birthday dinner with your family.
 You have taken the same route every time.
 You want to do something different.

 Step 1.
-This is set forth in the description
+This is outlined in the description

 Step 2.
 List Solutions